ros2/ros2_documentation/source/Troubleshooting.rst

 If so make sure to install all the dependencies listed in the "Installing prerequisites" sections of the installation instructions (`Windows <windows-install-binary-installing-prerequisites>`, `MacOS <osx-install-binary-installling-prerequisites>`).

 If you are installing from binaries, you may need to update your dependencies: they must be the same version as those used to build the binaries.

+If you are still having issues, you can use the `Dependency Walker <http://www.dependencywalker.com/>` tool to determine which dependencies are missing on your system.
+Use the tool to load the corresponding ``.pyd`` file, and it should report unavailable ``DLL`` modules.
+Use this information to install additional dependencies or adjust your path as necessary.